KabukiStarship/KabukiToolkit/Source/README.md

 # Kabuki Theater Source Root
 Kabuki Theater module headers are stored in the directories that begin with underscores.
 The implmentation are stored in the KabukiTheater-Impl folder.
+Descriptions of the modules can be found in the module folder ReadMe.md file, and development instructions can be found in the corresponding Module-Impl folder in it's ReadMe.md

 ## SDK Modules
 | Name     | Description |